adbayb/react-native-android-kit/README.md

 - [x] Connect your device or launch your Android emulator
 - [x] Clone this repository
 - [x] Go to the example folder: `cd ./example`
-- [x] Install npm dependencies, buil and deploy the demonstration application by running: `npm install`
+- [x] Install npm dependencies, build and deploy the demonstration application by running: `npm install`
 - [x] Enjoy RNAK demo on your device/emulator !

 <br/><br/><br/><br/>